-We structure our executive compensation policies and programs to further two basic objectives: first, that executive compensation should be closely aligned with increases in stockholder value as measured by growth in our Cash Net Income per share, or "Cash Earnings," as more fully discussed below, and second, that executive compensation should be designed to motivate and retain the services of key members of our senior management.
-The Compensation Committee evaluates this compensation philosophy from time to time to confirm that it serves to advance the Company's objectives; the philosophy was last reviewed at its meeting in April 2007.
+We structure our executive compensation programs to further two basic objectives: first, that executive compensation should be closely aligned with increases in stockholder value and growth in our Cash Net Income per share, or "Cash Earnings;" and second, that executive compensation should be designed to attract, motivate and retain the services of key members of our senior management.
+The Compensation Committee (the "Committee") evaluates our compensation philosophy and approach from time to time to confirm that it serves to advance our objectives.